Kirby's Epic Yarn: Post-release

-Kirby's Epic Yarn received positive reviews.
-On the review aggregation website Metacritic, it holds a score of 86%.
+Kirby's Epic Yarn received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 IGN gave the game an Editor's Choice award, calling it "an amazing looking game that embraces traditional platforming designs in fresh new ways."
 GameTrailers praised the game's presentation and imaginative gameplay, though criticizing the inability to die.
 GameSpot said that the game's "story levels are way too easy", but that the graphics and overall fun made up for its shortcomings.
 Kotaku gave the game an Editor's Choice award, calling it "a game designed for constant smiling, a side-scroller that will soothe the stressed."
 Nintendo World Report said that "the joyous platformer might not be difficult, but it's fun, inventive, and outrageously imaginative."